Sewage self-assessment

 The Spills Action Centre receives documents and coordinates responses to province-wide reports of spills and other environmental matters.

-“Spills” are defined in Part X of the Environmental Protection Act as the discharge of pollutants into the natural environment originating from a structure, vehicle, or other container, and that are abnormal in quality or quantity in light of all the circumstances of the discharge.
+“Spills” are defined in Part X of the EPA as the discharge of pollutants into the natural environment originating from a structure, vehicle or other container, and that are abnormal in quality or quantity in light of all the circumstances of the discharge.

-The Classification and Exemption of Spills and Reporting of Discharges Regulation (Ontario Regulation 675/98) made under the Environmental Protection Act, classifies 11 types of spills, circumstances, industry type or activities that are exempt from all or part of Part X of the Environmental Protection Act duties and responsibilities under specified conditions.
+Ontario Regulation 675/98: Classification and Exemption of Spills and Reporting of Discharges made under the EPA, classifies eleven types of spills, circumstances, industry type or activities that are exempt from all or part of Part X of the EPA duties and responsibilities under specified conditions.

-Under section 91.1 of the Environmental Protection Act, a regulated person shall develop and implement plans to prevent or reduce risk of spills of pollutants, and to prevent, eliminate or ameliorate any adverse effects that result or may result from spills of pollutants.
+Under section 91.1 of the EPA, a regulated person shall develop and implement plans to prevent or reduce risk of spills of pollutants, and to prevent, eliminate or ameliorate any adverse effects that result or may result from spills of pollutants.
 The plan must include:

-Question 3.13: Are you implementing any beyond compliance measures at your facility?
+Question 3.13: Are you implementing any beyond compliance measures at your sewage works?

-A beyond compliance measure (best management practice) is a plant-based pollution prevention or reduction project that aims to benefit human health or the environment beyond the requirements of the law.
-Beyond compliance measures may include water conservation to reduce the amount of effluent received by the sewage works, recovery and reuse of process effluents, use of low phosphate/phosphate free soaps, etc.
+A beyond compliance measure or best management practice is a plant-based pollution prevention or reduction project that aims to benefit human health or the environment beyond the requirements of the law.
+Beyond compliance measures may include water conservation to reduce the amount of effluent received by the sewage works, recovery and reuse of process effluents, use of low phosphate or phosphate free soaps, etc.

 Well done.
 You have now completed your first sewage program self-assessment.

-Your responses may also trigger the need to contact your local MECP office to discuss ECA and/or operator certification requirements.
+Your responses may also trigger the need to contact your local ministry office to discuss ECA or EASR registration or operator certification requirements.
 You can use this form on a regular basis, such as bi-annually, to assist you with reviewing the environmental impact of your operations.
 Please feel free to elaborate on your answers and keep this information as part of your self-assessment.
 Using your responses as a benchmark, you can now work towards environmental improvement.

 Thank you for participating in this sewage program self-assessment project, and for doing your part to promote and encourage protection of human health and the environment.